 8) Sarajevo, Bosnia & Herzegovina: I had first become familiar with Sarajevo when I was nine and the 1984 Winter Olympics were being broadcast from there.
 My sister was enamored of Vuchko, a man in a wolf costume and the games’ official mascot.
 At the time, Sarajevo was in Yugoslavia, and it wasn’t until 18 years after Communism fell in Europe that I visited the city, by then part of Bosnia & Herzegovina, a city recovering from several years of ethnic cleansing and related atrocities.
-Hard to believe; the Sarajevo I fell in love with was a low-rise, almost medieval capital in which a Muslim temple, Jewish synagogue, Orthodox church, and Catholic cathedral shared the same square city blocks, while the mouth-watering aroma of ćevapčići (minced Balkan sausage) entices wanderers to linger just a little bit longer.
+Hard to believe; the Sarajevo I fell in love with was a low-rise, almost medieval capital in which a Muslim temple, Jewish synagogue, Orthodox church, and Catholic cathedral share the same square city block, while the mouth-watering aroma of ćevapčići (minced Balkan sausage) entices wanderers such as myself to linger just a little bit longer.
 If you like Sarajevo, check out Rhodes, Greece.

 9) Strasbourg, France: Alsace-Lorraine, roughly two hours southeast of Paris and a territory once annexed by Germany, is as much as part of France as Paris itself, but parts of it, including the canal city of Strasbourg, feels as if you’ve crossed the border into Germany.
 Here, half-timbered houses more commonplace in Bavaria, and clean-air trams more frequently sighted in Hamburg, are the architectural and transport norms.
 The majestic Cathedral of Our Lady, possibly the third-finest church in France after Chartres and Notre-Dame of Paris, will humble even the most jaded traveler.
 Finally, the European Parliament complex on the city’s outskirts clashes with the more classical feel of central Strasbourg, but it also keeps the city firmly on the map of political relevance in today’s rapidly-changing Europe.
 If you like Strasbourg, check out Bruges, Belgium.